MKT-Dataoceanai/CNVSRC2023Baseline/README.md

 ## Introduction

-This repository is the baseline code for CNVSRC2023 (CN-CVS Visual Speech Recognition Challenge 2023).
+This repository is the baseline code for CNVSRC2023 (Chinese Continuous Visual Speech Recognition Challenge 2023).

 The code in this repository is based on the SOTA method [mpc001/auto_avsr](https://github.com/mpc001/auto_avsr) on the LRS3 dataset.
 We have added some configuration files to run this code on CN-CVS and the datasets provided in this challenge.
 Additionally, we have removed some code that is not needed for running this baseline and modified the implementation of some functionalities.